JacobPulk/art/README.md

 ### Scheme details

 The description above is represented in the graphs produced by the `EXPORT SCHEME GRAPHS` setting.
-However, each kind in a scheme also has some more detailed specifications.
+However, each isotope in a scheme also has some more detailed specifications.

-Option lists: a kind specifies its options (the kinds that its children/arguments can be) as one or more ordered lists.
+Option lists: a isotope specifies its options (the isotopes that its children/arguments can be) as one or more ordered lists.
 For example, a `4-POWER` might be able to take a `5-SIGMOID` as its first argument with a `4-POW` as its second argument, but not the opposite.
-In the graph depiction, there are no ordered lists, each kind's children are simply all the individual kinds that can ever be any of its arguments.
+In the graph depiction, there are no ordered lists, each isotope's children are simply all the individual isotopes that can ever be any of its arguments.

-Option preferences: A kind specifies its option lists in a particular order, ranked by likelihood, along with an amount to shuffle this order each time, and defaults to fall back on.
+Option preferences: An isotope specifies its option lists in a particular order, ranked by likelihood, along with an amount to shuffle this order each time, and defaults to fall back on.
 Obviously none of this is represented in the graph, as the graph does not even indicate full option lists.

-Degree: Some mini-functions can take an arbitrary number of arguments (e.g. `MINX`, `AMEAN`).
-Each kind for one of these mini-functions specifies a range of degrees (a range of numbers of arguments) it can take.
+Degree: Some elements can take an arbitrary number of arguments (e.g. `MINX`, `AMEAN`).
+Each isotope of one of these elements specifies a range of degrees (a range of numbers of arguments) it can take.

-Maximum count: Each kind specifies how many cords of that kind the scheme is allowed to produce in a rope.
-Once that many are in the rope, the scheme will do its best to avoid adding more.
+Maximum count: Each isotope specifies how many atoms of that isotope the scheme is allowed to produce in a thicket.
+Once that many are in the thicket, the scheme will do its best to avoid adding more.

 <br>